 Ann Arbor is consistently ranked as one of the best cities in America offering big city culture and urban amenities in a student-friendly, campus-oriented college town.
 Ann Arbor is also the home to the University Musical Society, which brings numerous world-class artists and performers to campus every year.
-Recent concerts have included: Berlin Philharmonic, New York Philharmonic, Chicago Symphony Orchestra, San Francisco Symphony (4 day residency), So Percussion, KODO Drummers, Jack Dejohnette, Wynton Marsalis/ Lincoln Center Jazz Orchestra, Amhad Jamal, and Danilo Perez, to name a few.
+Recent concerts in Ann Arbor have included: Berlin Philharmonic, New York Philharmonic, Chicago Symphony Orchestra, San Francisco Symphony (4-day residency), So Percussion, KODO Drummers, Jack Dejohnette, Wynton Marsalis/ Lincoln Center Jazz Orchestra, Amhad Jamal, and Danilo Perez, in addition to numerous dance and theater companies.
 Many of these UMS visiting ensembles/artists are often invited to work with our students in the percussion program.
-These frequent guest artist visits provide students with a unique opportunity to directly connect with successful percussion professionals in clinics/masterclasses, private/group lessons, and guest soloist appearances.
+These guest artist visits provide students with a unique opportunity to directly connect with successful percussion professionals in clinics/masterclasses, private/group lessons, and guest soloist appearances.

-Ann Arbor's proximity to Detroit (45min) also allows students frequent opportunities to see the world-class Detroit Symphony Orchestra, under the baton of Leonard Slatkin, as well as opportunities to take advantage of the rich cultural scene in Detroit, including the Detroit Institute of the Arts and the Detroit International Jazz Festival, the largest free jazz festival in the country which takes place over 4 days during the labor day weekend every year.
-Performers for the 2012 jazz festival included: Sonny Rollins, Gary Burton, Pat Metheny, Terrance Blanchard, Poncho Sanchez, Bill Stewart, Chick Corea, Kenny Garrett, and more.
+Ann Arbor's proximity to Detroit (45min) also allows students frequent opportunities to see the world-class Detroit Symphony Orchestra, under the baton of Leonard Slatkin, as well as opportunities to take advantage of the rich cultural scene in Detroit, including the Detroit Institute of the Arts, Museum of Contemporary Art - Detroit (MoCAD) and the Detroit International Jazz Festival, the largest free jazz festival in the country which takes place over 4 days during the Labor Day weekend every year.
+Recent jazz festival performers have included: Jon Scofield, The Yellowjackets, Sonny Rollins, Gary Burton, Pat Metheny, Terrance Blanchard, Poncho Sanchez, Bill Stewart, The Bad Plus, Joshua Redman, Chick Corea, Kenny Garrett, among others.

 Julian Bridges - Atlanta, GA